sahilrajput03/sahilrajput03/README.md

 ## frontmatter ?

-And.
-Its reffered to yaml code in the start of blog post file.
+**And.** Its reffered to **yaml code in the start of blog post file**.
 Popularized by jekyll in first.
 Read about [front matter at jekyll](https://jekyllrb.com/docs/front-matter/).

+For converting yaml to js object you can use [`front-matter`](https://github.com/jxson/front-matter) package from npm.and thats awesome.
+Atleast ryan florence uses this in his remix's quick start guide.
+So it must be good! 💯

+Why use `front-matter` package which is not much popular and simply use some other yaml to js-object/json converter package from npm ?

+**Ans.** Bcoz when we need to read file such as blog post we know that its just first few lines between === or --- or some pattern like that made by different blog post frameworks (e.g., jekyll and gatsby).
+So if we use front-matter then it manages and deals with yaml + non yaml(i.e. content of blog-post) on its own.
+So this way using a library like front-matter rocks! 💯

 ## Yaml curiosity ?